Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 Assign users to the application

-Microsoft recommends testing the single sign-on with several users or groups before rolling out the application to your organization.
+It's a good idea to test the single sign-on with several users or groups before rolling out the application to your organization.

 To assign a user or group to the application: